 High-level conference of the European Media Literacy Week

-On 19 March 2019 the high-level conference will be held in Brussels at Cinéma Palace.
+On 19 March 2019 the high-level conference was held in Brussels at Cinéma Palace.

-It is the main public event at EU level during the European Media Literacy Week.
-It will be hosted by the Commissioner for Digital Economy and Society, Mariya Gabriel and will bring together experts from the public and private sector from across the EU to debate the topic.
-Participants will discuss the role of public authorities and different stakeholders in promoting media literacy.
-Moreover, best practices in media literary across the EU will be presented.
-In addition, panellists will exchange on innovation in the media sector and the role of quality media content.
+It was the main public event at EU level during the European Media Literacy Week.
+Hosted by the Commissioner for Digital Economy and Society, Mariya Gabriel, the event brought together experts from the public and private sector from across the EU to debate the topic.
+Participants discussed the role of public authorities and different stakeholders in promoting media literacy.
+Moreover, best practices in media literary across the EU were presented.
+In addition, panellists exchanged on innovation in the media sector and the role of quality media content.

 Follow the Event